hashicorp/terraform-provider-aws/website/docs/r/resourceexplorer2_view.html.markdown

 * `filters` - (Optional) Specifies which resources are included in the results of queries made using this view.
 See [Filters](#filters) below for more details.
 * `included_property` - (Optional) Optional fields to be included in search results from this view.
 See [Included Properties](#included-properties) below for more details.
 * `name` - (Required) The name of the view.
 The name must be no more than 64 characters long, and can include letters, digits, and the dash (-) character.
 The name must be unique within its AWS Region.
+* `scope` - (Optional) The root ARN of the account, an organizational unit (OU), or an organization ARN.
+Defaults to current account.
 * `tags` - (Optional) Key-value map of resource tags.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ### Filters